LuizJarduli/image-palette-extractor/README.md

 The library leverages the Canvas API to process images and generate color palettes in hexadecimal format.
 With no external dependencies, it's lightweight and efficient!

+### Live Demo

+Check out the live demo [here](https://luizjarduli.github.io/image-palette-extractor-demo/) to see the image-palette-extractor in action.

 ### Support

 feel free to buy me a Coffee